A comprehensive guide on how email marketing fundamentally works in 2024. We are CONVINCED that this is the most underrated digital marketing channel.

 - Automated emails.

-The rule of thumb in email marketing is that most of your email should be automated—manual broadcasts are not ideal for most businesses.
+The rule of thumb in email marketing is that you should use email automation for most of your e-mail marketing efforts—manual broadcasts are not ideal for most businesses.

-Sometimes it is understandable to send broadcasts, especially if you have a smaller business.
-But, generally, most of your email should be automated.
+Sometimes it is understandable to send broadcasts, especially if you have a small business.
+But, generally, you should automate most of your email messages.

 There are only two types of email you should broadcast: